-Professional practitioners who change group affiliation should notify the Provider Enrollment Unit to ensure payments are sent to the correct provider/group.
+Professional practitioners who change group affiliation should notify the PEU to ensure payments are sent to the correct provider/group.
 Payments and remittance advices may be delayed due to incorrect mailing addresses on the Medicaid file.
-When submitting a change of address for linkage or office relocations, the request should include:
+When submitting a change of address for linkage or office relocations, the request must include the following:

-- A request that the provider's file be updated with the current information; - The 7-digit provider number; and - An indication of whether the change is for a physical address and/or a "pay-to" address.
-The request requires the original signature of the provider who is officially enrolled under the provider number (stamped signatures/initials are not accepted).
+- 1. Request that the provider's file be updated with the current information; - 2.
+Seven-digit provider number; and - 3.
+Indication of whether the change is for a physical address and/or a "pay to" address.

+Note: The request requires the original signature of the provider who is officially enrolled under the provider number.
+Stamped signatures and initials are not accepted.